 What is Osgood-Schlatter disease?

-Osgood-Schlatter disease, also known as Tibial Tuberosity Apophysitis is a very common reason for knee pain in the young and active population.
+Osgood-Schlatter disease, also known as tibial tuberosity apophysitis, is a very common cause of knee pain in the young and active population.

-We already have a chapter on our website about sports injuries in children, but since Osgood-Schlatter is a type of common sports injury in children, we will dedicate an entire chapter to it.
+We already have a chapter on our website about sports injuries in children, but since Osgood-Schlatter is a common sports-related condition in children, we’ve dedicated an entire chapter to it.

-In addition, because the disease is benign, the recovery period can be long and can cause the patient to stop exercising and quit doing the sports they enjoy.
+Although the disease is benign, the recovery period can be prolonged and may lead patients to stop exercising or give up sports they enjoy.

-Dr Ronen Sever, our expert in the field, a pediatric orthopedist specialist, has written the following post as well as the post about sport’s injuries on this website.
+Dr. Ronen Sever, our in-house expert and a pediatric orthopedic specialist, has written this post as well as the one on sports injuries featured on our website.

 What are the causes of Osgood-Schlatter disease?

-The pica tendon inserts at the shin bone in an area referred to as the tibial tubercle.
-At a young age it is made up of soft cartilaginous tissue.
-This tissue gradually turns into bone at the age of 10-12 in girls and 12-14 in boys.
-During this period of time of adolescence, Osgood-Schlatter can present, especially as a result of recurrent stretching exercises and recurrent activation of the quadriceps muscle and the pica tendon.
-This recurrent activity can lead to microscopic tears in the fibers that connect the tendon to the bone, and eventually lead to microscopic bleeds, microscopic fractures and an inflammatory reaction that leads to swelling, tenderness and sometimes local redness.
+The patellar tendon inserts into the shin bone at an area called the tibial tubercle.
+At a young age, this area consists of soft cartilaginous tissue, which gradually ossifies around age 10–12 in girls and 12–14 in boys.
+During this period of adolescence, Osgood-Schlatter can develop, especially as a result of repetitive stretching exercises and activation of the quadriceps muscle and patellar tendon.
+This repetitive strain can lead to microscopic tears in the tendon’s connection to the bone, resulting in micro-bleeds, small fractures, and an inflammatory response that causes swelling, tenderness, and sometimes redness.

 What will children with Osgood-Schlatter disease complain of?

-The most common complaints are those associated with pain that presents gradually in the anterior portion of the knee with tenderness in the area connecting between the pica tendon and the shin bone.
+The most common complaint is gradually developing pain in the front of the knee, with tenderness at the junction between the patellar tendon and the shin bone.

 Who do we tend to see Osgood-Schlatter disease in?

-Risk factors for this condition include: male gender, ages 12-15 in boys and 8-12 in girls, suboptimal flexibility of the quadriceps and gastrocnemius muscle and periods of accelerated growth.
+Risk factors include male gender, ages 12–15 in boys and 8–12 in girls, limited flexibility in the quadriceps and gastrocnemius muscles, and periods of rapid growth.

-This is certainly one of the more common causes of knee pain in active teenagers.
+This is one of the most common causes of knee pain in active teenagers.

 How can Osgood-Schlatter disease be detected?